bio-tools/biotoolsDocs/curators_guide.rst

    "Screenshot", "Screenshot of the software."
    "Source code", "The source code for the software, that can be compiled or assembled into an executable computer program."
    "Software package", "A software package; a bundle of files and information about those files, typically including source code and / or binaries."
-   "Test data", "Data for testing the software is working correctly."
+   "Test data", "Data for testing the scientific performance of the software or whether it is working correctly."
    "Test script", "Script used for testing testing whether the software is working correctly."
    "Tool wrapper (CWL)", "Tool wrapper in Common Workflow Language (CWL) format for the software."
    "Tool wrapper (galaxy)", "Galaxy tool configuration file (wrapper) for the software."